InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Experiments

 \subsubsection{Settings}

-Our experimental design seeks to systematically investigate the efficacy and applicability of diverse methodologies within the realm of Instruction-based IE. Central to this inquiry are several strategies:
+Our experimental design seeks to systematically investigate the efficacy and applicability of diverse methodologies within the realm of instruction-based IE. Central to this inquiry are several strategies:

-\begin{enumerate} \item \textbf{Zero-shot learning}, which gauges a model's intrinsic capability in the absence of specific IE instruction training. \item \textbf{In-context learning}, which assesses the model's capability to extract information by learning from contextual examples. \item \textbf{Fine-tuning} (including Lora), which examines the model's actual extraction performance after thorough instruction tuning. \end{enumerate}
+\begin{enumerate}[] \item \textbf{Zero-shot learning}: which gauges a model's intrinsic capability in the absence of specific IE instruction training. \item \textbf{In-context learning}: which assesses the model's capability to extract information by learning from contextual examples. \item \textbf{Fine-tuning (including LoRA)}: which examines the model's actual extraction performance after thorough instruction tuning. \end{enumerate}

 For fine-tuning, we employ the parameter-efficient Low-Rank Adaptation (LoRA) fine-tuning strategy.
-Specifically, we train the model for 3 epochs in accordance with the recommended hyperparameters from Alpaca Lora\footnote{\href{https://github.com/tloen/alpaca-lora}{https://github.com/tloen/alpaca-lora}}.
+Specifically, we train the model for 3 epochs in accordance with the recommended hyperparameters from \footnote{\href{https://github.com/tloen/alpaca-lora}{https://github.com/tloen/alpaca-lora}}.
 For in-context learning, we randomly select 5 samples from the training set for each domain.
-In our assessment, we adopt span-based micro-F1, which considers a relation triple accurate only when the head entity, tail entity, and relation strings are precisely predicted.
-We report not only the F1 scores for each domain but also the overall micro F1 score for the entire test set.
+In the zero-shot and in-context learning settings, we exclusively compare the 13B Chat models and do not consider smaller models because smaller models typically have weaker capabilities in instruction following and context learning. \textbf{Metric}: In our assessment, we adopt span-based micro-F1, which considers a relation triple accurate only when the head entity, tail entity, and relation strings are precisely predicted.
+We report not only the F1 scores for each domain but also the \textbf{overall micro F1} score for the entire test set.
+Please note that the micro F1 score is not the average across all domains (\textbf{macro F1}).